-- 1. The students will be able to perform one Thillana in the Mohiniattam dance style - 2.
-The students will be able to perform for one Keerthanam in the Mohiniattam dance style. - 3.
-The students will be able to sing the lyrics of the songs of the items learnt in this course and would be able to recite the solkattus and the taalam for the jathis.
+- 1. perform one Thillana in the Mohiniattam dance style - 2. perform for one Keerthanam in the Mohiniattam dance style. - 3. sing the lyrics of the songs of the items learnt in this course and would be able to recite the solkattus and the taalam for the jathis.